pm2-hive/pm2-hive.github.io/docs/features/signals.md

 });
 ```

-## Gracefull start using `http.Server.listen`
+## Graceful start using `http.Server.listen`

-There is still an old system that hook into `http.Server.listen` method, so when your http server will accept connection, it will automaticly state your application as ready.
-You can increase the time PM2 will wait for the listen using the same variable as `--wait-ready` gracefull start : `PM2_GRACEFUL_LISTEN_TIMEOUT` env variable or `listen_timeout` entry in process file.
+There is still an old system that hooks into `http.Server.listen` method.
+When your http server accepts a connection, it will automaticaly state your application as ready.
+You can increase the PM2 waiting time the listen using the same variable as `--wait-ready` graceful start : `PM2_GRACEFUL_LISTEN_TIMEOUT` env variable or `listen_timeout` entry in process file.

-## Windows gracefull stop
+## Windows graceful stop

-Since signals aren't available your process will be killed, you need to listen for `shutdown` event :
+When signals are not available your process gets killed.
+In that case, you need to listen for `shutdown` events:

 ```javascript
 process.on('message', function(msg) {